Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Testing

 \section{Testing}

 This section presents the empirical implementation of our testing approach, focusing on a version of the testable implication \eqref{TI} that is appropriate when evaluating (conditional) average treatment effects.
 Accordingly, we consider conditional mean independence rather than full independence as the relevant object for testing.
+This choice is motivated by the fact that most empirical applications of mediation analysis focus on average (direct and indirect) effects, for which conditional mean independence is the binding constraint.
+Testing full conditional independence would require nonparametric distributional tests that are considerably more demanding in terms of sample size and dimensionality, while conditional mean independence can be tested efficiently using the doubly robust DML framework below.
 We propose a test based on double machine learning (DML) for the following null hypothesis $H_0$, which is equivalent to conditional mean independence between the treatment $D$ and the outcome $Y$, given the mediator $M$ and covariates $X$:

 We apply the DR testing approach proposed by \citet{Apfel2023learning}, originally developed to jointly test the validity of an instrument and the exogeneity of a treatment conditional on covariates.
 In our application, the treatment corresponds to the instrument in their setting, and the mediator corresponds to their treatment.
 For a binary treatment \( D \), we define the propensity score as \( p(M, X) = \Pr(D = 1 \mid M, X) \).
 Furthermore, let \( \mu(M, X, D) = E[Y \mid M, X, D] \) denote the conditional mean outcome.
 The DR score function for the binary treatment case is